magnumjs/mag.js/README.md

 2. <code>props</code> is what we want the DOM element(s) to be set to - the data
  2. If the <code>props</code> have changed a new view redraw will run if triggered.
  2. <code>props</code> are passed from the parent and is set by <code>mag.module()</code> or an instance `instance (props)`
- 2. Components use the special children prop to pass children elements directly into their output: `props.children`
+ 2. Components can use the special children prop to pass children elements directly into their output: `props.children`

 ### Dynamic node example with controller